 4. Separate business from your relationship – because a financial loan is business

 “My problem is that I think the world of him, but his mismanagement of his own money make me very uncomfortable in trusting his ability to repay me.
 Do I go with my gut feeling?
 How would I explain my reasoning to him without hurting our relationship?”

-Tell him the truth – you can’t afford to lend him money
+5. Tell your boyfriend the truth: you can’t afford to lend him money

-If you lend your boyfriend money – such as buying his motorcycle and getting paid back over a few years – then you need to make a contract and get him to sign it.
-The contract needs to make the terms of the loan clear: how much money your boyfriend borrows, when and how he’ll pay it back, the interest rate, and the date that all the money should be repaid.
+If you lend money to a guy you’re dating, make a contract.
+Insist that your boyfriend sign it.
+The contract has to contain the loan terms: how much money your boyfriend borrows, when and how he’ll pay it back, the interest rate, and the final date that all the money will be repaid.

 Asking your boyfriend to sign a financial loan contract will feel awkward and strange, like you don’t trust your boyfriend to repay the money he owes you.
 This is why it’s better to just say no when a guy you’re dating asks to borrow money!
 But if you really want to loan him the cash, search the internet for “sample loan contract.”
 You don’t need a formal agreement or loan document — just include the loan terms I listed above.
 Remember, however, that a loan contract won’t guarantee that your boyfriend will repay the money he borrowed from you.